xquared-design/TeamTimothy/Code/PinOut.md

 Ground WiiMote| 9, 25, 39 | GND

 Check out [pinout.xyz](https://pinout.xyz/#) for an interactive pinout diagram and [this sparkfun tutorial](https://learn.sparkfun.com/tutorials/raspberry-gpio) for a detailed explanation of GPIO on the Raspberry Pi.

+## Buttons from left to right

+A, B, Combo 1, Combo 2, Z

+C button can be in joystick